copasi/COPASI/README.md

 frontend (aka `CopasiUI`), and having Qt 4 installed, the option would need to be `BUILD_GUI=ON`.
 The option `CMAKE_INSTALL_PREFIX=~/copasi` specifies, that COPASI ought to be installed in the current users home directory in a subfolder `copasi`.
+The path `../COPASI` is the source directory of COPASI that has been created by the git clone command in the first statement.

 There are many more compile options available, options for building the language bindings as well as options to enable some experimental features that